Dubai expat builds online marketplace to support young mums with small businesses

 Driven by the aspiration to work independently and on her own terms without being accountable to a boss, Maddison partnered with four other mothers to establish a platform designed to support a demographic frequently facing challenges with traditional employment structures.

-Speaking to Khaleej Times, the Sustainable City resident said: “When I started doing my research after Covid-19 I realised there was a gap that revealed a pressing need for flexibility, and empowering work opportunities for parents."
+“When I started doing my research after Covid-19 I realised there was a gap that revealed a pressing need for flexibility, and empowering work opportunities for parents," Maddison, a resident of The Sustainable city, told Khaleej Times.

 “I want to be there for my children—to tuck them into bed, attend their sports days, and be fully present as a parent.
 At the same time, I aspire to have a flexible working lifestyle that allows me to balance my career with motherhood.
 However, I realised that such opportunities are rare unless you work as an entrepreneur, which naturally offers more flexibility," she said.